purduesigbots/pros-docs/v5/okapi/api/control/async/async-pos-integrated-controller.rst

 setTarget
 ~~~~~~~~~

-Sets the target for the controller.
+Sets the target for the controller in the motor's encoder units.

 .. tabs ::
    .. tab :: Prototype